Status messageActive context: kki_bg_colors_yellow

-Research Training in Brain Injury Rehabilitation
+Research Training in Rehabilitation for Brain Injury and Neurological Disabilities

 Research training in brain injury rehabilitation is a post-doctoral training program in medical rehabilitation research that focuses on research training in brain injury rehabilitation in children, adolescents and adults.
 Four post-doctoral level trainees will be trained each year for a total period of two to three years, and three pre-doctoral students for three months each per year.